-During this fiscal year 2023, for the DW BIL-LSLR and DW BIL-EC funds, DOH will be banking the 2% available for the Technical Assistance set-aside, the 10% available for the State Program Management set-aside, and the 4% available for Administration set-aside (Refer to detailed amounts in Table 1: Sources of Funds- of Section 4.1 of this IUP).
+During this fiscal year 2024, for the DW BIL-EC funds, DOH will be banking the 2% available for the Technical Assistance set-aside, the 10% available for the State Program Management setaside, and the 4% available for Administration set-aside; but for DW BIL-LSLR, DOH will be banking 2% of the 4% available for Administration set-aside, and will use its 2% and 10% for Technical Assistance and State Program Management, respectively, and will claim the 2% and 10% that were banked in FY2022 and FY2023 for (Refer to detailed amounts in Table 1: Sources of Funds- of Section 4.1 of this IUP).
 This Department reserves the right to take from future capitalization grants amounts not claimed at this time under each corresponding set-aside.

-Nonetheless, set-asides were established in the FY2023 Base and BIL Supplemental capitalization grants to be used for activities related to LSLR and Emerging Contaminants, and personnel under the regular DWSRF Program will be used to undertake and manage these two grants paid by the Administration set asides in the above-mentioned FY2023 Base and BIL Supplemental set-asides.
+Nonetheless, set-asides were established in the FY2024 Base and BIL Supplemental capitalization grants to be used for activities related to Emerging Contaminants, and personnel under the regular DWSRF Program will be used to undertake and manage the grants paid by the Administration set asides mentioned in Table 1 above from FY2024 Base and BIL Supplemental set-asides.
 The Base and BIL Supplemental grants, in accordance with the BIL, can provide funds to undertake the administrative actions.
-PRDOH has determined to allocate all funds for projects due to the importance of the grants regarding public health.
+PRDOH has determined to allocate all funds for projects due to the importance of the grants regarding public health and the increase in market costs to undertake projects.